Plant Cultivation

 Gladiolus can survive without water for around 2-3 hours, but they require adequate hydration for extended life.

-How Long Can Cut Flowers Go without Water in A Car
+How Long Can Flowers Go Without Water in a Car?

 Cut flowers have been removed from their natural source of water and nutrients, making them more dependent on external care.
 Unfortunately, the temperature in your car tends to be higher than the outside, so it speeds up and shortens the lifespan of the cut flowers.
 On average, cut flowers without water can only last a few hours in a car, assuming the temperature is well-regulated and the cut plants are kept away from direct sun.
 Otherwise, the lifespan would be much shorter.